hashicorp/terraform/website/source/docs/providers/azurerm/index.html.markdown

 - In the **Keys** section of the page, select a suitable duration and click **Save** at the bottom of the page.
 This will then display the value for `client_secret`.
 This will disappear once you move off the page
 - Click **View Endpoints** at the bottom of the page.
 This will display a list of URIs.
 Extract the GUID from the bottom URI for **OAUTH 2.0 AUTHORIZATION ENDPOINT**.
 This is the `tenant_id`

-To grant permissions to the App Registration to your subscription, you now must to use to the 'ARM' Portal:
+To grant permissions to the App Registration to your subscription, you now must move to use of the 'ARM' Portal.
+This applies whether you used the Azure Resource Manager or the 'Classic' portal to create your App Registration:

 - Select **Subscriptions** from the left panel.
 Select the subscription that you want to use.
 In the Subscription details pane, click **Access Control (IAM)**
 - Click **Add**.
 For Step 1 select an appropriate role for the tasks you want to complete with Terraform.
 You can find details on the built in roles [here](https://azure.microsoft.com/en-gb/documentation/articles/role-based-access-built-in-roles/)